odinuv/web/articles/html/index.md

 ### HTML × XML × XHTML
-HTML (at version 4) was complex to write and even more complex to process by web browsers.
-To some extend it felt like it was blocking further development of the web, because each browser implementation was complicated and different.
+HTML (at version 4) was complex to write and even more complex to be processed by web browsers.
+To some extend it felt like it was blocking further web development, because each browser implementation was complicated and different.
 Therefore people made efforts to simplify it.
 And one of them was the XHTML language.
 The XHTML language is an XML application of the HTML language.
 Which means that it has a simple parser (as XML does),